 Signature Southern Accents has made its name across the southern region of Louisiana.
 Founded in 1992 as a flooring business, Signature has evolved to become a fully fledged design business providing clients with integrated solutions for design-and-build, floors, furnishings, lighting, and accessories.
-In addition to the retail store, Signature Southern Accents provides interior design services for both commercial and residential projects.
+In addition to the retail store, Signature Southern Accents provides design services for both commercial and residential projects.
 Whether you contact us as an individual or a business, our job is to see that your project surpasses all your goals, while respecting your time and budget.
 We work with every client to coordinate wall finishes, flooring, countertops, window treatments, lighting, furniture and accessories.
 In addition, we facilitate the design process by providing a complete line of merchandise, materials, installation, and more.

-Baton Rouge (OK, Central)-born and bred, Melane knew she’d be a designer as a ten-year-old, when her Mom decided to re-do the den with the help of Rita Nixon, owner of a local design shop named Montage.
+Baton Rouge (OK, Central)-born and bred, Melane knew she’d be a decorator as a ten-year-old, when her Mom decided to re-do the den with the help of Rita Nixon, owner of a local design shop named Montage.
 “I went in Ms. Rita’s shop and I fell in love with all the fabric!”
 Melane says.
 She spun that fabric obsession into a degree in Apparel Merchandising from LSU, then a position at Goudchaux’s/Maison Blanche, before joining Signature Floors in 1992.
 As the business evolved, floors led to furniture, lighting, accessories, artwork and, naturally fabric; and by the time Melane bought founder Angie Stewart out in 2002, Signature Southern Accents was doing it all.
 But for a born-and-raised local girl still in love with Louisiana’s unique combination of French/Creole design and welcoming joie de vie, the evolution feels natural.
 “I’ve always been about seeing the whole project come together,” Melane says.
 “I think that a well-designed space should be comfortable.
 It should reflect your personality and make you feel good.
 Just like a great pair of jeans.”

 Melane loves: saltwater fishing